foliovision/fv-wordpress-flowplayer/readme.txt

 5. Video checker.
 This shows up for admins only.
 Click on Admin: Video Ok or Admin: Video Issues in top left corner of the video when you are logged in as admin to get it.

 == Changelog ==

+= 2.3.11 - 2015/01/30 =

+* Feature - setting for default splash screen added in Settings -> FV Wordpress Flowplayer -> Sitewide Flowplayer Defaults -> Splash Image
+* Bugfix - iOS 8 playback issues when using Video app
+* Bugfix - playback issues when Google Analytics is configured for FV Flowplayer and it's blocked by some browser extension (like Ghostery)

 = 2.3.10 - 2015/01/21 =